flatironinstitute/reactopya/README.md

 # answer the questions
 ```

-Reactoypa will create the necessary files.
+Reactopya will create the necessary files.
 The structure of a reactopya project is as follows:

 ```
 reactopya.config.json